-Journey by sea and land in spellbinding Chilean Patagonia—fjords, Cape Horn and Torres del Paine.
-Set sail at the edge of the world, entranced by towering glaciers, mystical waters, colonies of penguins and soaring condors.
+Journey by land and sea in spellbinding Chilean Patagonia—fjords, Cape Horn and Torres del Paine.
+Set sail with your family at the edge of the world, entranced by towering glaciers, mystical waters, colonies of penguins and soaring condors.
 Bewitching lakes and snow-capped mountains render you speechless.
 And at days' end, experience magical delights like pisco sours, Chilean wine, empanadas and asado.

 THIS ITINERARY: 9 days, 8 nights